Tutorial: Create and configure a Microsoft Entra Domain Services managed domain

 - Creates a subnet named aadds-subnet using the IP address range of 10.0.2.0/24.

-- Synchronizes All users from Azure AD into the managed domain.
+- Synchronizes All users from Microsoft Entra ID into the managed domain.

 Select Review + create to accept these default configuration options.